IndiaFilings / Learn / Gst Return Filing

 GST Return Filing: How to File GST Returns Online?

 The implementation of GST return filing in India shall roll out by 2016, overhauling the entire indirect taxation regime.
-The proposed GST would subsume levies like excise, VAT, service tax as well as other local levies.
-GST filing shall make the process for starting and managing business easy in India (Know more about GST benefits).
+The proposed GST would subsume levies like excise, VAT, and service tax, as well as other local levies.
+GST filing shall make the process of starting and managing a business easy in India (Know more about GST benefits).
 Just like present service tax or VAT regulations, GST would also require the periodic filing of GST returns.
-In this article, we shall look at types of GST returns forms and how to file GST returns online.
+In this article, we shall look at the types of GST return forms and how to file GST returns online.

 What are GST returns?